I Am Not Okay with This: Production

-Development

-On December 12, 2018, it was announced that Netflix had given the production a series order for an eight-episode first season, of which only seven were produced.
-The series was created by Jonathan Entwistle and Christy Hall, who are credited as executive producers alongside Shawn Levy, Dan Levine, Dan Cohen, and Josh Barry.
+On December 12, 2018, Netflix announced it had given the production a series order for an eight-episode first season, of which only seven were produced.
+The series was created by Jonathan Entwistle and Christy Hall, who executive produced alongside Shawn Levy, Dan Levine, Dan Cohen, and Josh Barry.
 Entwistle also directed the series.
-The series was released on February 26, 2020.
-The series was renewed by Netflix for a second season.
-On August 21, 2020, Netflix canceled the series after one season, stating "COVID-related circumstances".

-Casting

 Alongside the series announcement, it was announced that Sophia Lillis, Sofia Bryant, Wyatt Oleff, and Kathleen Rose Perkins would star in the series, with Aidan Wojtak-Hissong and Richard Ellis recurring in the series.

-Filming

 Filming commenced in Pittsburgh in June 2019.
 The town of Brownsville, Pennsylvania served as a primary location, while Wilmerding's Westinghouse Arts Academy Charter School was used as the high school exterior.
+The series was released on February 26, 2020.
+The series was renewed by Netflix for a second season.
+On August 21, 2020, Netflix canceled the series after one season, citing "COVID-related circumstances."